Deepcoder2905/Codey-The-DSA-Chatbot/README.md

-# Codey - The Intelligent DSA Learning Assistant
+# Codey - The Intelligent DSA Assistant

 ## Overview
 Codey is an AI-powered platform designed to help you master Data Structures and Algorithms (DSA) through interactive learning.
 The platform includes: